 More information will be needed to complete the Partner Profile.

-You’re ready to move on the next step once your Launch Checklist progress bar reaches 100%.
+You’re ready to move on to the next step once your Launch Checklist progress bar reaches 100%.

 4. Verify Your Banking Information